Mold Remediation Specialist (MRS)

 • Check your computer meets the technical requirements

-• Ensure your space is clear and follows the IICRC Examination Policy
+• Ensure your space is clear and follows the IICRC Examination Policy (see Candidate Handbook)

 The two (2) hour Examination includes 100 scored multiple-choice questions.

-Check out this helpful video.
+Check out these helpful videos.

 Important Resources